selwynpolit/d9book/book/drush.md

 $ drush uli --no-browser
 http://default/user/reset/1/1673815967/cLRjg5XAOlDzr5UrkirPg-kmX8KWGSwILUeyteZbsUU/login
 ```
-Note.
-The URL above isn't a usable URL but you can just paste everything starting at /user onto the end of the real URL in your browser e.g.
+Note, the URL above isn't a usable URL but you can just paste everything starting at /user onto the end of the real URL in your browser e.g.
 https://d9book2/ddev.site/ user/reset/1/1673815967/cLRjg5XAOlDzr5UrkirPg-kmX8KWGSwILUeyteZbsUU/login

 ```